Seasonal Performance Training. Masters course

 Original Season Long Masters course: £600 per/week.
 Minimum booking of 4 weeks

-January Intense Morning Masters: £400 per/week.
-No minimum but week’s must be booked in order.
+January Intense Masters: £600 per/week.
+Minimum booking 3 weeks, weeks must be booked in order.

 Depending on demand, we’re happy to run multiple additional weeks.
 In certain occasions (generally for previous participants) we’ll allow bookings that don’t meet the minimum criteria set above.